Skip to Content

 Poodles are pretty smart.
 In fact, they’re ranked as the second most intelligent breed behind the Border Collie.
 They are highly trainable and love to perform tricks and act cute.

-Poodles are also known to be fussy eaters – maybe, their intelligence allows them to be extra cute where food is concerned, especially if they know they can ‘play you’ to get whatever you’re eating instead of their kibble.
+Poodles are also known to be fussy eaters – maybe their intelligence allows them to be extra cute where food is concerned, especially if they know they can ‘play you’ to get whatever you’re eating instead of their kibble.

 You should be able to buy a bag of kibble every month and feed it to your best friend for years instead of changing his food every other week.

-“Unfortunately, your Poodle might not be eating because you’ve inadvertently turned him into a picky eater.”
+“Unfortunately, your Poodle might not be eating because you’ve inadvertently turned him into a picky eater.” – World of Dogz

 Also, don’t feed your Poodle too many treats or “people foods” between meals.
-If he’s used to getting leftovers or treats throughout the day, it’s no wonder he’s turning his nose up at his own food.
-You’ll also turn your Poodle into a fussy eater if you give treats to entice feeding.
+If he’s used to getting leftovers or treats throughout the day, it’s no wonder he’s turning his nose up at his food.

 You might find that your standard Poodle prefers a specific type of food, such as kibble, whereas a toy Poodle is more suited to canned wet food or pouches.
-Once you have discovered what he likes, remain consistent with that type and don’t keep switching.

 2. Bored with Current Food